KWDB/docs/en/sql-reference/other-sql-statements/jobs-sql.md

 ## SHOW JOBS

-The `SHOW JOBS` statement lists all of the types of long-running tasks your cluster has performed in the last 12 hours, including:
+The `SHOW JOBS` statement lists all long-running tasks your cluster has performed in the last 12 hours, including:

-- Schema changes jobs through `ALTER TABLE`, `DROP DATABASE` and `DROP TABLE`
+- Schema changes triggered by `ALTER TABLE`, `DROP DATABASE`, and `DROP TABLE` statements
 - Import and export jobs
 - Historical restart jobs
+- Backup and restore jobs
-- User-created table statistics jobs created for use by the cost-based optimizer.
+- User-created table statistics jobs for use by the cost-based optimizer.
+Automatic table statistics jobs are not included in `SHOW JOBS` results.
 To view automatic table statistics jobs, use the `SHOW AUTOMATIC JOBS` statement.

-KWDB first checks all running jobs and then checks jobs completed in the last 12 hours.
-Running jobs are sorted based on the begin time of jobs while completed jobs are sorted based on the end time of jobs.
+KWDB first checks all running jobs, then checks jobs completed in the last 12 hours.
+Running jobs are sorted by start time, while completed jobs are sorted by end time.

 ::: warning Note

-- The `SHOW JOBS` statement shows only long-running tasks.
-To view all running jobs, you can use the SQL audit logs (preview).
+- The `SHOW JOBS` statement is only used to view long-running jobs.
+To view all running jobs, use SQL audit logs (experimental).
-- To view details for jobs older than 12 hours, you can query the `kwdb_internal.jobs` table.
+- To view details for jobs older than 12 hours, query the `kwdb_internal.jobs` table.
-- By default, KWDB retains jobs in the last 14 days.
-You can set the retention time using the `jobs.retention_time` cluster setting.
+- By default, the system retains job records for 14 days.
+You can configure the retention period using the `jobs.retention_time` cluster setting.

 :::

 ### Privileges

-The user must be a `root` user.
+The user must be a member of the `admin` role.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax